sapphirepp/sapphirepp/doc/examples/scattering.md

 @snippet{lineno} examples/scattering/config.h Runtime params

 Next, we define static variables and functions related to the VFP equation.
-We therefore use the namespace `VFP` to collect them in one place.
+We therefore use the namespace @ref Sapphire::VFP "VFP" to collect them in one place.

 @snippet{lineno} examples/scattering/config.h Namespace VFP